Kanoko Okamoto: Early life

 Kanoko's maiden name was Ōnuki Kano.
 She was born in Aoyama, Akasaka-ku (present day Minato, Tokyo), to an extremely wealthy family.
-Her father suffered from lung disease, and Kanoko was sent to the Ohnuki family estate in Futako Tamagawa, Kawasaki, Kanagawa, where she was raised by a governess.
+Her father suffered from lung disease, and Kanoko was sent to the Ōnuki family estate in Futako Tamagawa, Kawasaki, Kanagawa, where she was raised by a governess.
 Her tutor encouraged her affinity for music, calligraphy and traditional dance, and introduced her to Japanese classical literature, especially the Tale of Genji and Kokin Wakashū.

 Literary career

 Okamoto was influenced greatly by her older brother, Shosen, and his classmate Jun'ichirō Tanizaki who studied at the First Higher School and Tokyo Imperial University.
 While still a student at the Atami Gakuen girls' high school, Kanoko called on the poet, Yosano Akiko, and this encounter prompted her to start contributing tanka to the poetry magazine Myōjō ("Bright Star").
 Along with Yosano, she joined Hiratsuka Raichō, Tamura Toshiko, and others, to be one of the initial contributors to the influential Bluestocking (Seitō) journal, helping to set the course for women writers and feminist ideas, in 1911.
 Later, she played an active part as a key contributor to another journal, Subaru ("Pleiades").
 She published Karoki-netami, the first of her five tanka anthologies, in 1912.

+Okamoto Kanoko is an authority on Buddhism, after she plunged into Buddhist practice and research during her marriage to the famous cartoonist Okamoto Ippei.

 In 1908, she met cartoonist Okamoto Ippei while on a holiday in Karuizawa, Nagano, together with her father.
 However, her family was extremely opposed to the relationship, and she created a scandal by moving in together with him in 1910 without marrying.
 Their eldest son, the avant-garde painter Tarō Okamoto, was born the next year.
 However, Kanoko's family life was filled with tragedy.
 Soon after she moved in with Ippei, her brother and then her mother died.
 Her eldest daughter was born with mental health problems, and soon died.
 Her common-law husband was opposed to her independence, jealous of her artistic successes and was unfaithful.
 Her younger son was also born with weak health, and died in infancy.

 These problems led Okamoto to turn to religion.
 She was first interested in Protestant Christianity, but did not find it to her liking.
 She then turned to the Jodo Shinshu sect of Buddhism, as expounded by Shinran, which was the start of her work as a researcher of Buddhism, about which she wrote numerous essays.